Tricertops/Typed/README.md

   - **_TDictionary_**, _TMutableDictionary_
   - _TCache_

-These typed collection (above) are **parametrized drop-in replacements** for Foundation classes: `NSArray`, `NSSet`, `NSDictionary` and more.
+These typed collection are **parametrized drop-in replacements** for Foundation classes: `NSArray`, `NSSet`, `NSDictionary` and more.
 Their parameters are the element class you wish to store, for example `TArray(NSString)`.
 Associative collections take two parameters, one for keys and one for values, for example `TDictionary(NSString, NSURL)`.

+> These collections, in fact, only exists at compiler level since they are just alternative interfaces for the underlying Foundation collections.

 However, for **every element class** or association class pair you plan to use, you’ll need to generate the appropriate interfaces using a macro: